[as of 7/13/20 – subject to change]

 I need a print book in the stacks, how do I get it?

-We are offering our Bartle To Go service to allow faculty, students and staff to request print material from our book stacks via our website using Find It! or via your ILLiad account.
+Our Bartle To Go service allows faculty, students and staff to request print material from our book stacks via our website using Find It! or via your ILLiad account.
 Visit Bartle To Go for more information.

-We have an extensive ebook collection – see our Finding and using ebooks guide.
+We also have an extensive ebook collection – see our Finding and using ebooks guide.

 How do I schedule an appointment to visit Special Collections?

-Yes, we are able to process requests for physical and electronic articles and book chapters via ILLiad and can deliver your requests to your ILLiad account.
+Yes, we are processing requests for physical and electronic articles and book chapters via ILLiad.
+Electronic requests will be delivered your requests to your ILLiad account.
 Be advised that delivery for all requests may be delayed.

 What online library collections are available?